cscorley/dissertation/chapters/4_proposed/0_proposed.md

 Changeset topic modeling is akin to summarizing code snippets with machine learning [@Ying-Robillard_2013], where in our case a changeset gives a snippet-like view of the code required to complete a task.
-For example, in Figure \ref{fig:diff}, we can see the entire method being changed when the context lines are considered.
+For example, in Figure \ref{fig:diff}, we can see the entire method affected by the changeset.

 Additionally, @Vasa-etal_2007 observe that code rarely changes as software evolves.
 The implication is that the topic modeler will see changesets